 Every year, thousands of people are killed or injured in car accidents.
 In the blink of an eye, carelessness can cause tragedy.
 It can happen to anyone on our roads and highways.

 Traffic fatalities have declined for many years.
 However, in the last few years, deaths due to an auto accident have increased significantly.
 In 2015, auto accident fatalities rose 10.5% to 35,485 people killed.
 In 2016, auto accident fatalities climbed another 5.6% to 37,461 people killed.
 Undoubtedly, distracted driving is playing a role in the rapid jumps in the number of wrongful deaths due to traffic accidents.

 If you’ve been hurt in a car accident, the personal injury attorneys at the Underwood Law Office understand the difficulties you’re facing.
 You are likely without a car.
 You’re in pain and suffering.
 You probably have doctors’ appointments and medical bills.
 You may have missed time from work and have lost wages.
 You have to deal with insurance companies.
 You have to make an insurance claim.
-Or, even worse, the person that caused the car accident may have been uninsured.
+Or, even worse, the person that caused the auto accident may have been uninsured.
 When you are concerned about your family’s welfare, it’s hard to focus on healing your injuries.

-As personal injury lawyers representing automobile accident victims, our experience is that several factors commonly occur in serious motor vehicle accidents:
+As personal injury lawyers representing car crash victims, our experience is that several factors commonly occur in serious motor vehicle wrecks: